 I distinctly remember how this whole journey started.
 I was at orientation the summer before my freshman year and Robert Quigley walked into the room to speak to us.
 He said that if we became one of his students he would be on our side for the long haul.
 I decided then that was exactly what I was going to do.

 I couldn’t be more appreciative for my time at The Drag and my coworkers who have become my friends.
 I would not have made it through these past four years without them, my family, my friends and my eternally patient and loving boyfriend, Ryan.
-I can’t believe my time on the 40 acres is over but all good things must come to an end.
+I can’t believe my time on the Forty Acres is over, but all good things must come to an end.
 All I have left to say is hook ’em and thank you!